ajcastanedag/Germany_TP_infographic_MB2/README.md

 ## **4.Bivariate Map**

 Once all data is gathered by its yearly and monthly variations,  the distribution of the variables inside different  administrative areas is made based on a [Biscale](https://github.com/slu-openGIS/biscale) maps using the [4.Bivariate.R](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/4.Bivariate.R) script.
-The administrative areas are downloaded from [gadm](https://gadm.org/) and consist in 4 levels being the level 1 the states and in level 4  municipalities.
+The administrative areas are downloaded from [gadm](https://gadm.org/) and consist in 4 levels being the level 1 the states and in level 4  municipalities in Germany.

 ![Bivariate](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/Graph_Sample/Bivariate.png)